Tom2702/Ecommerce_Analysis_SQL/README.md

 | Google Sunglasses and related apparel were commonly purchased with `YouTube Men's Vintage Henley`. | Use product recommendation modules or bundles for common co-purchased products. |
 | Add-to-cart and purchase rates improved from January to March. | Continue tracking funnel metrics monthly and use funnel movement as an early signal of ecommerce performance. |

-## SQL Techniques

-The project uses the following SQL techniques:

-- Wildcard tables with `_TABLE_SUFFIX` for date-range filtering.
-- Date parsing and formatting with `PARSE_DATE` and `FORMAT_DATE`.
-- Nested data handling with `UNNEST(hits)` and `UNNEST(hits.product)`.
-- Conditional aggregation with `COUNT(CASE WHEN ...
-THEN ...
-END)`.
-- Safe division with `SAFE_DIVIDE`.
-- Joins for combining purchaser and non-purchaser metrics.
-- Window functions for cumulative revenue.
-- Revenue normalization by dividing `product.productRevenue` by `1000000`.

 ## How to Run the Project